 When the child turns 16, they may apply to become the registered contact and manage the JISA themselves.
 However, they cannot withdraw the money until they’re 18.

 Anyone, including parents, friends and family, can contribute on behalf of the child, provided total contributions fall below the JISA limit.
-However, at Nutmeg only the registered contact can contribute.

 Any contributions to a JISA are not factored into your annual ISA allowance.

 A registered contact may transfer either a JISA or Child Trust Fund from another provider to Nutmeg.
 Partial CTF or JISA transfers are not allowed.

 The child can take control of the account when they’re 16, but cannot access the money until they turn 18.
 If not withdrawn at age 18, the money rolls into an adult ISA.